 The offshore wind sector remains relatively immature, and despite the first demonstration project being built in 1991, the total installed capacity only breached the 1,000 MW barrier in 2007/08.
 Added to this, experience has shown that the sector presents unique technical challenges that must be addressed through research and development efforts:

-- Nearshore shallow water (for most projects) siting - unlike oil and gas, sea defence works, ports and harbours.
+- Nearshore shallow water (for most projects) siting - unlike oil and gas, sea defence works, ports and harbours; and

 These factors combine so that that there is limited borrowing available from other sectors, and technology has had to evolve within a short timescale on a small number of projects, leaving significant scope for further maturing.
 This issue covers all parts of the industry including:

-EWEA has led the EU Wind Energy Technology Platform (see Chapter 7:R&D) and has convened a Working Group to identify necessary future technical initiatives for offshore wind.
+EWEA has led the EU Wind Energy Technology Platform (see Chapter 7) and has convened a working group to identify necessary future technical initiatives for offshore wind.
 These issues are discussed here.

-Wind turbine technology in general is discussed in Chapter 3: Wind Turbine Technology .
-Some future innovative wind energy conversion systems that may be exploited on land or offshore are reviewed in Future Innovations.
+Wind turbine technology in general is discussed in Chapter 3, with some future innovative wind energy conversion systems that may be exploited on land or offshore are reviewed under Future Innovations.

 It has long been acknowledged that some of the design drivers for a wind turbine installed offshore are fundamentally different from those installed onshore, specifically:

-- Acceptable noise levels are much higher offshore.
+- Acceptable noise levels are much higher offshore; and

 - Better reliability is required offshore.